 - Nameplate capacity is the number registered with authorities for classifying the power output of a power plant.

 - Energy generated from natural gas-powered turbines owned by Idaho Power.

 - The net energy imported or purchased onto Idaho Power’s system in order to serve customer demand.

 - Non-Utility Geothermal

 - Electricity purchased from a third party producer where the electricity is generated from subsurface hot water.

 - PURPA*/Non-Utility Solar

 - Electricity purchased from a qualified facility or a third-party producer where the electricity is generated using solar panels.
-(Does not include energy produced by net metering customers.)
+(Does not include energy produced by customer on-site generation.)